TIPs to install

 3 inch, 78 degrees

-3) The "Remove a Tube" method that can be used with
+3) The "Remove a Tube" method

 This method is offered by Dave Head / K8DH for installing his 4 element Steppir.